oslocyclotronlab/oslo-method-software/README.md

 	make all
 	make install

-NOTE: if you are a Mac user with Mac OSX High Sierra (version 10.13) or later, you might need to do
+NOTE: if you are a Mac user with Mac OSX High Sierra (version 10.13) or later with Macports installed, you might get this error message:

+	FATAL:/opt/local/bin/../libexec/as/x86_64/as: I don't understand 'm' flag!

+Then you need to do

 	export PATH=/usr/bin:$PATH

 before running the above commands.